hdbookie/hdbookie/README.md

 - 👋 Hi, I'm Hunter.
 - 👀 Python/Flutter.
 Mindset.
 Health.
 - 💞️ Still mastering Python and building with Flutter.
-- 📫 How to reach me shoot me an email at hdbooks15@gmail.com
+- 📫 Feel free to shoot me an email at hdbooks15@gmail.com

 <!---
 hdbookie/hdbookie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.